Where to Watch FIFA World Cup 2026 in Nigeria

 Time Zone

-To compare Nigeria's setup with other countries, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the wider rights map.
+To see how Nigeria's setup compares with the global rights landscape, start with FIFA World Cup 2026 coverage and then use the broadcasting guide for the full rights map.

 | Channel | Language | Access | Coverage |